The local farmers market is one of summer's little pleasures.

-But as much fun as it can be poking around all the different tables and doing your part to support local organic producers, farmers markets have a rep as expensive alternatives to regular supermarkets.
-And while the fare can be pricey (at most markets, individual vendors set their price points), farmers market managers say it's definitely possible to score bargains and even lower your usual food bills.
+But as much fun as it can be poking around the tables and doing your part to support local producers, farmers markets have a rep as expensive alternatives to regular supermarkets.
+And while the fare can be pricey, farmers market managers say it's definitely possible to score bargains and even lower your usual food bills.

-Even when farmers market prices are on the high side, there are ways to score bargains—if you know a few insider secrets.
-Grab your reusable shopping bag: Here’s what greenmarket pros recommend doing to get the most bang for your buck.
+Even when farmers market prices are high, there are ways to score bargains — if you know a few insider secrets.
+Here’s what greenmarket pros recommend.

 Make a Shopping List and Budget Before You Go